Assenzio

-"Assenzio" is a song performed by Italian rappers J-Ax and Fedez, with featured vocals by singers Stash from the Kolors and Levante.
-It was released on 18 November 2016 as the second single from the two rappers' collaboration album Comunisti col Rolex.
-It was produced by Takagi & Ketra.
+"Assenzio" is a song by Italian rappers J-Ax and Fedez, with featured vocals by Italian singers Stash and Levante.
+It was released on 18 November 2016 as the second single from the two rappers' collaborative album Comunisti col Rolex.

+It was produced by the duo Takagi & Ketra.
 The song peaked at number 1 on the Italian Singles Chart and was certified quadruple platinum in Italy.

 Music video

 A music video to accompany the release of "Assenzio", directed by Mauro Russo, was released on YouTube on the same day.